jisantcg/Delta-Demo-project/README.md

-# Delta-Demo-project
+# Delta-Demo
-It's a demo project to learn Git &amp; Github
+It's a demo project to learn Git &amp; Github.